 Conclusion

-As a result of the deliberations that commenced at the end of January 2017 as well as the extensive input that has been provided by various external experts (see https://community.icann.org/x/0RS8B) as well as members and participants of the CCWG, the recommendations outlined in the next section are being put forward for the community’s consideration and input.
+As a result of the deliberations that commenced at the end of January 2017 as well as the extensive input that has been provided by various external experts (see https://community.icann.org/x/0RS8B) as well as members and participants of the CCWG, the recommendations outlined in the next section are being put forward for the consideration of the CCWG’s Chartering Organizations.
+As per the charter, “Following the submission of the final output, each of the Chartering Organizations shall, in accordance with their own rules and procedures, review and discuss the output and decide whether to adopt the proposals and the recommendations contained within.
+The chairs of the Chartering Organizations shall notify the chair(s) of the CCWG of the result of the deliberations as soon as feasible”.

 Recommendations & Responses to the Charter Questions